-41. MAST
+1. MAST

-- 41.1.
-A conduct panel will be convened by the Commandant's office and hold mast on all Category I offenses. - 41.2.
+1.1.
+A conduct panel will be convened by the Commandant's office and hold mast on all Category I offenses.

+41.1.
 Demerits awarded will become effective at 0600 the following day unless otherwise specified.

-42. DEMERIT SLIPS
+2. DEMERIT SLIPS

-- 42.1.
+- 2.1.
 Demerit slips are obtained from the Commandant's Office.
-Such reports must be complete, listing the date, charge and circumstances. - 42.2.
+Such reports must be complete, listing the date, charge and circumstances. - 2.2.
 Any cadet, with the exception of Sea Term Cadet Leadership, to include Company Commanders/Executive Officers and hold captains, may originate a demerit slip however it must be countersigned by an officer (Faculty or Staff).
 Sea Term Cadet Leadership may issue demerits for any Category II offense without the countersigning of an officer.
-All demerit slips for Category I offenses must originate from or be countersigned by an officer. - 42.3.
+All demerit slips for Category I offenses must originate from or be countersigned by an officer. - 2.3.
 All completed demerit slips must be turned in to the Commandant's Office.
-Completed demerit slips have been signed and acknowledged by the alleged offender. - 42.4.
+Completed demerit slips have been signed and acknowledged by the alleged offender. - 2.4.
 Any demerit slip for a Category II offense that originates from or is countersigned by an officer may not be appealed.
 All other appeals must be done in person to the Commandant's Office.
 The Commandant, or their designee, will hear the facts of the case from the Cadet being reported and the Cadet issuing the demerits and determine the validity of the charge.
-Appeals must occur within 48 hours of the initial offense or liberty call, whichever is sooner. - 42.5.
+Appeals must occur within 48 hours of the initial offense or liberty call, whichever is sooner. - 2.5.
 Demerits will be entered by the Commandant's Office into the CorpsApps Management system once internet connectivity is obtained.

-43. OFFENSES, CLASSIFIED
+3. OFFENSES, CLASSIFIED

-- 43.1.
-CATEGORY I: Offenses which, by their nature and without regard to other circumstances, can subject the offender to strict disciplinary measure, removal from the sea term, and/or a recommendation for the disenrollment from the Maritime Academy; offenses which egregiously violate University policies and/or endanger the safety of the vessel and/or others. - 43.2.
+- 3.1.
+CATEGORY I: Offenses which, by their nature and without regard to other circumstances, can subject the offender to strict disciplinary measure, removal from the sea term, and/or a recommendation for the disenrollment from the Maritime Academy; offenses which egregiously violate University policies and/or endanger the safety of the vessel and/or others.
+Any cadet who is accused of a violation that may result in removal from the Sea Term will be provided an advocate as assigned. - 3.2.
 CATEGORY II: Offenses which involve comparatively minor infractions of discipline.
 However, repeated violations of this nature indicate culpable lack of sense of responsibility and/or contempt for authority.

-44. SANCTIONS
+4. SANCTIONS

-- 44.1.
+- 4.1.
 For Category I offenses, the sanction awarded will be based on the facts and circumstances revealed during the investigation of the charges.
-This may include being dismissed from SST and/or the Maritime Academy and/or University. - 44.2.
+This may include being dismissed from SST and/or the Maritime Academy and/or University. - 4.2.
 For Category II offenses, demerits will be awarded for the specific charge.
-If the cadet has more than three Category II offenses for the same infraction, then the offense will move to a Category I. - 44.3.
+If the cadet has more than three Category II offenses for the same infraction, then the offense will move to a Category I. - 4.3.
 Whenever a Cadet is notified of an awarded demerit that Cadet will consider themselves restricted to the ship pending release by the Commandant's office.
 Restriction will only be applied and only count toward days the ship is in port.
-Restriction is continued until enough time in port has been served to meet the terms of the restriction. - 44.4.
+Restriction is continued until enough time in port has been served to meet the terms of the restriction. - 4.4.
 Demerits awarded for Category I and Category II offenses are worked off by restriction in port of 1 hour per demerit.
-Cadets restricted to the vessel will form a Maintenance/Utility party assigned to either the Chief Mate, 1st Assistant Engineer, or the Commandant's office to perform duty as designated. - 44.5.
+Cadets restricted to the vessel will form a Maintenance/Utility party assigned to either the Chief Mate, 1st Assistant Engineer, or the Commandant's office to perform duty as designated. - 4.5.
 All demerits awarded during Sea Term must be rectified during Sea Term.